Country Concert General Questions:

 Q – What is included when I buy a Camping Permit?

 A – A Camping Permit includes one Camping Unit Pass (RV, Tent, etc.), one Vehicle Pass, and two Campground Wristbands.
 You can purchase up to 6 more Campground Wristbands at a nominal cost, for a total of 8 people per campsite.
 Everyone in the campgrounds must have a Concert Entrance Wristband and a Campground Wristband.
-You can also purchase two Additional Vehicle Passes for each Camping Permit, which allows you to park at or near your campsite.
+You can also purchase one Additional Vehicle Pass for each Camping Permit, which allows you to park at or near your campsite.
 There is also Overnight Car Parking for campers located in separate lots near the Concert Side and Vera Side campgrounds.